 - 9.1.
 Crucial to eliminating incidents will be the school's understanding of the number and nature of incidents that occur.
-The school should consider whether: - the number of incidents, especially a nil result, reflect the nature of community relations in the school - there is any trend in the nature of prejudice based incidents and hate crime i.e. are incidents predominantly homophobic, disabilist or racial - statistics provide evidence that policies and practices are working by the scale and number of incidents, and by the prevalence of repeat incidents - they can be confident that pupils feel at ease to report incidents.

-9.2.
-The data from the SNAP reporting will be used by North Yorkshire County Council to respond to significant issues from schools and the community in order to improve provision for all pupils.
+The school should consider whether: - the number of incidents, especially a nil result, reflect the nature of community relations in the school - there is any trend in the nature of prejudice based incidents and hate crime i.e. are incidents predominantly homophobic, disabilist or racial - statistics provide evidence that policies and practices are working by the scale and number of incidents, and by the prevalence of repeat incidents - they can be confident that pupils feel at ease to report incidents. - 9.2.
+The data from the North Yorkshire online reporting system will be used by North Yorkshire County Council to respond to significant issues from schools and the community in order to improve provision for all pupils.
+The data is also shared with the police and the Hate Crime Working Group to support and inform future approaches and responses to Hate Crime and to help identify any trends and issues emerging.
 The data provided will be treated in strictest confidence and does not include information that would identify individuals.